michaelaffare/michaelaffare.github.io/portfolio/tswd/assignment/assignment3and4.md

 #### Solution 2: Treemap graph
 A treemap reveals the proportions of the various segmets and directly shows how much of an impact Marvel movies had on Disney studio's performance.
 <div class="flourish-embed flourish-hierarchy" data-src="visualisation/11216182"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+## Final classroom review
+The solution was shared with a group of 4 colleagues and the following suggestions were made
+- The colour is too faint;  hard to read the labels/text
+- the use of colour for the "Other Marvel Movies" and "Other Disney Movies" should be consistent
+- Percentages to 2 decimal places is an unneccesary detail

+> Reviewed solution
+<div class="flourish-embed flourish-hierarchy" data-src="visualisation/11235444"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 Conclusion: